The landlord's essential guide to garden maintenance

 What was decided and why?

-• The check-in report records the garden to the front and rear as being in ‘good seasonal order’
+- The check-in report records the front and rear gardens as being in ‘good seasonal order’

-• The photographs embedded in the report showed some slight overgrowth on the hedge in the front garden and rear lawn with a few weeds growing in the borders and footpath at the back
+- The photographs embedded in the report showed slight overgrowth on the front garden’s hedge and the rear lawn with a few weeds growing in the borders and footpath at the back

-• The tenancy started in the autumn and ended in the summer, so some allowance was made for seasonal differences and the overgrowth recorded in the check-in report, as these are not the tenant’s responsibilities, so the landlord was awarded 70 percent of the amount claimed
+- The tenancy started in the autumn and ended in the summer, so some allowance was made for seasonal differences and the overgrowth recorded in the check-in report, as these are not the tenant’s responsibilities, so the landlord was awarded 70% of the amount proposed

 Learning points:

-• Check-out descriptions should be detailed, and photographs should be taken from the same angle, so a clear comparison can be made
+- Check-out descriptions should be detailed, and photographs should be taken from the same angle as check-in, so a clear comparison can be made

-• Consider seasonal times of year and when tenancies start and end, as conditions of gardens may differ because of this and deterioration may not just be due to neglect or lack of maintenance by the tenant
+- Consider seasonal times of year and when tenancies start and end, as conditions of gardens will differ because of this, and deterioration may not just be due to neglect or lack of maintenance by the tenant

-• Make sure all quotes and invoices detail the exact work being carried out by the contractor so that it can be matched to the work needed at the end of the tenancy.
-This will help with negotiating costs at the end of the tenancy, and if necessary, help an adjudicator make a fair decision on what is reasonable.
+- Make sure all quotes and invoices detail the exact work the contractor will be doing or has done, so that it can be matched to the work needed at the end of the tenancy.
+This will help with negotiating costs at the end of the tenancy, and if necessary, help an adjudicator make a fair and reasonable decision

 Tip: Read more about dispute insights and what questions the adjudicators will ask when reviewing garden dispute evidence in mydeposits guide, How to claim for garden maintenance.